 Despite this however, most patients with lumbar stenosis will not need surgery.
 Symptoms can often be managed with a combination of physical therapy and medications.
 Steroid injections next to the spine may also be an option, as well as nerve blocks and facet blocks, depending on the location and type of pain experienced.
 We work with an extensive network of health care providers to provide the most appropriate plan of care based on the patients needs.

 If surgery is ultimately necessary, the surgery most commonly performed to decompress the spinal canal is called a lumbar laminectomy.
 Other surgeries performed for lumbar stenosis are similar with only minor variations, the primary goal being to remove the enlarged ligaments and parts of the abnormal joints until the nerve roots in the spinal canal are no longer compressed.
 If abnormal movement of the spine is suspected, a laminectomy and fusion with instrumentation may be performed.
+There may be an option for Minimally Invasive Spine Surgery.
 For more information on the surgeries for lumbar stenosis, click on the appropriate link above.